Belly Dance Tips for Practicing Undulations and Figure-8s

 TIP: An image I use in my class is of the car dealership air dancer many that undulated up the center and out the arms as it fills with air.

 FIGURE 8 Up to Down: Stand with feet in a narrow parallel, knees bent, with lower abdominals contracted so your pelvis is underneath you.
 Lift one hip and push it up, out and down.
 Repeat on other side.
 Hips do not twist front and back but move parallel to the mirror.
 Pay special attention to your lower back extending down rather than letting your tush stick out behind you.
 Contracting your lower abs and tucking slightly will help with this.

-This movement is sometimes called Maya, apparently named after a dancer who worked in the North Beach Middle Eastern clubs during San Francisco’s “golden age” of belly dance in the 1960s-70s.
+This movement is sometimes called Maya, named after a dancer during California’s “golden age” of belly dance in the 1960s-70s.
 (An archive of this special time in American belly dance history is being developed HERE.)

 You may think of the M in Maya that your hips are tracing as you practice this step.
 Maya must have executed this movement beautifully, that her name became identified with it.
 You may also imagine your hips tracing the shape of a heart, or the shape of the Arches in the Great Mosque (Jemaa Sidi Uqba), Kairouan, Tunisia.

 FIGURE 8 Down to Up: Stand with feet in a narrow parallel, knees bent, with lower abdominals contracted so your pelvis is underneath you.
 Release one hip down and scoop it up.
 As you pull your lifted hip in the other side scoops down.
 Continue this movement fluidly, creating an infinity symbol.